Panthers to compete in the 53rd Ken Kraft Midlands Championships hosted by Northwestern

 Bonaccorsi becomes ninth Panther to win award

-Matt Kocher is entering his sixth year as a member of the Panthers’ coaching staff and third year as the assistant head coach after being with the program since beginning his career at Pittsburgh in 2003.
+Matt Kocher is entering his sixth year as a member of the Panthers’ coaching staff and third year as the head assistant coach after being with the program since beginning his career at Pittsburgh in 2003.

 The 2007 Panther All-American originally served as an assistant coach under former head coach Rande Stottlemyer before being promoted when current coach Jason Peters was hired.

 In just two years as members of the ACC, Kocher has helped the team reach a 21-11 record and an 8-3 record in the ACC.
 The Panthers have finished in the top-25 in the past four years and Kocher has seen 28 NCAA Championship qualifications since 2012.

 During his time on the Pitt staff, Kocher has helped the program reach new heights after leading the Panthers to six Eastern Wrestling League (EWL) Championships over the past four seasons (three regular season titles and three tournament championships).